Skip to Main Content

 A Different Kind of Caribbean Bar

 Grand Cayman's bar scene has long been shaped by two gravitational pulls: the beach-facing rum bar and the hotel lobby lounge.
 Both serve a purpose, and both are abundant along Seven Mile Beach and beyond.
 What has been slower to materialise is the third category: the technically serious cocktail programme, the kind that earns column inches in drinks media rather than resort brochures.
-Door No.4, at 802 West Bay Road, sits in that third tier, and its 2025 ranking at #87 on World's 50 Best North America's Leading Bars confirms it is doing something structurally different from most of its neighbours on the island.
+Door No.4, at 802 West Bay Road, sits in that third tier, and its 2025 ranking at #87 on World's 50 Best North America's Best Bars confirms it is doing something structurally different from most of its neighbours on the island.

 West Bay Road is familiar territory for visitors: it runs parallel to Seven Mile Beach and carries the traffic of tourists and locals alike.
 But the cocktail bar at that address operates at a remove from the beach-bar register.
 The name itself signals something about the programme's sensibility — a reference to entry, to a door worth finding, to the idea that what's inside is worth the search.
 That framing sets expectations, and the bar appears to meet them, given a Google rating of 4.9 from 82 reviews, a score that suggests a consistent and deliberate operation rather than a lucky run.